magento/devdocs/src/catalog-service/products.md

 The Catalog Service query requires one or more SKU values as input.
 The query is primarily designed to retrieve information to render the following types of content:

-*  Product detail pages.
-You can provide full details about the product identified by the specified SKU.
+*  Product detail pages - You can provide full details about the product identified by the specified SKU.

-*  Product compare pages.
-You can retrieve selected information about multiple products, such as the name, price and image.
+*  Product compare pages - You can retrieve selected information about multiple products, such as the name, price and image.

 {:.bs-callout-tip}
 Use the Live Search [`productSearch` query]({{site.baseurl}}/live-search/product-search.html) to return product list page content.